home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 The version of the integration is required for custom integrations.
 The version needs to be a valid version recognized by [AwesomeVersion](https://github.com/ludeeus/awesomeversion) like [CalVer](https://calver.org/) or [SemVer](https://semver.org/).

+## Integration Type

+Define what kind of integration this is.
+Currently accepted values are `integration` and `helper`.
+Helpers are integrations that provide entities to help the user with automations like input boolean, derivative or group.

+Defaults to `integration` if not set.

 ## Documentation

 The website containing documentation on how to use your integration.
 If this integration is being submitted for inclusion in Home Assistant, it should be `https://www.home-assistant.io/integrations/<domain>`